 The journal follows the Chicago Manual of Style conventions for the author-date system.
 Please note articles from periodicals or titles of book chapters are printed within double quotation marks.
 Book and journal titles are in italics.
 All inclusive page numbers are separated by an en-dash.
-Full publication data should be used in the bibliography.
+Full publication data should be used in the list of references.
 The following provide examples:

-Journal article:
+Iournal article: